cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

      - Using OpenStack command line tools
      - This lesson explains you how to use the OpenStack Commandline tools on the FutureSystems cluster called sierra.futuregrid.org.
-       For written material, see section :ref:`s-openstack-grizzly`.
+       For written material, see section :ref:`s-openstack`.

        .. warning:: please replace sierra with india.